HomeSaudi ArabiaRiyadh

 Entry Requirements & Practicalities

-Saudi Arabia requires valid passports with minimum six-month validity.
-Tourist visas remain available through eVisa systems, though processing times have extended due to enhanced security screening.
+Saudi Arabia requires valid passports with six months remaining validity.
+Tourist visas remain available online for most Western nationals, though processing times have extended due to enhanced security screening.

 What Travellers Should Do Now